callassoftware/docker-snippets/README.md

 # docker-snippets
-some docker related snippets and howtos for pdfToolbox and or pdfaPilot
+some docker related snippets and howtos for the pdfToolbox-cli